Profile

 Research Associate, Centre on Conflict, Development & Peacebuilding

-Between his Master and PhD, Vassily Klimentov has worked for six years with humanitarian NGOs in Geneva and in the field as an analyst and a needs and security assessment coordinator.
-He has notably been posted for two years in the Middle East on the Syrian Crisis.
+Prior to his PhD, Vassily Klimentov has worked for international humanitarian NGOs for six years, including for two years in the Middle East on the Syrian Crisis.

-• ‘Coping with Defeat: The Russian State Duma’s Views of Chechnya After the First Chechen War’.
-In State-building, Civil Society, and the Role of Historical Memories in Chechnya, ed. by C. Druey, M. Shogenov, and V. Tanailova (Bern: Peter Lang, forthcoming, 2023).
+• 'Coping with Defeat: The Russian State Duma’s Views of Chechnya After the First Chechen War’.
+In State-building and Historical Memories in Chechnya, ed. by C. Druey, M. Shogenov, and V. Tanailova, 211-28 (Bern: Peter Lang, 2024).

 • ‘Bringing the war home: the strategic logic of ‘North Caucasian terrorism’ in Russia’, Small Wars & Insurgencies, 32:2 (2021): 374-408.